mjoblin/vibinui/README.md

   * Filtering.
   * Searching by title, date, genre, etc.
   * Searching for lyrics.
+  * Searching across all media at once (Albums, Tracks, Presets, Favorites).
 * **Playlists**.
   * Viewing and interacting with the active streamer Playlist.
   * Saving and switching between stored Playlists.